Funding Opportunities for KEI

 • Use of funding to update departmental websites or content used to engage external audiences with LSE research including research films, animations, infographics.

-• Activities to build partnerships or connections with relevant external groups, e.g. corporates, policy makers, heritage sector, local communities, schools.
+• Activities to build partnerships or connections with relevant external groups, e.g. businesses, policy makers, heritage sector, local communities, schools.

 • Activities and initiatives that engage students with KEI, connecting research impact, teaching and the student experience.